 If your company has yet to address its first aid kit, it is time to refresh and restock.
 Many small businesses may not be aware that the Occupational Safety and Health Administration (OSHA) requires all smaller workplaces and sites to have a well-stocked, easily accessible first-aid kit for all employees.
 They have layout general industry employer responsibilities and first aid guidelines in their standard.
 For companies in the construction industry, marine, shipyard, and industries with high-risk environments, there's a specific legal first aid kit requirements set by OSHA.

 Necessary Items That Should Be in a Workplace First Aid Kit

-Having a few well-stocked First aid kids on hand is not an expensive addition to your company.
-It’s in most cases less pricey and time-consuming to pre-purchase a first aid kit.
-At the minimum, they should include following items:
+Having a few well-stocked First aid supplies on hand is not an expensive addition to your company.
+Pre-purchased first aid kit content is usually less pricey and time-consuming.
+At the minimum, they should include the following first aid items:

 - A box of adhesive bandages

 - Sterile gauze pads in assorted sizes, including trauma pads and triangular bandages.

 - Hydrogen Peroxide and alcohol pads for wound cleaning

 - Adhesive Cloth Tape- Adhesive Tape

 - Personal Protective Equipment like a pocket mask, face shield, and other breathing barrier devices